rickywrq/Progressive-Neural-Compression/README.md

 ![pnc_overview](assets/pnc_overview.png?raw=true)

 ## Quick Demo
 * Install the required environment, mainly TensorFlow.
-We tried to use tf.keras and make the code compatible for most Tensorflow versions, but if it raises an error please consider `tensorflow==2.8.0`.
+We tried to use tf.keras and make the code compatible for most Tensorflow 2 versions >2.5, but if it raises an error please consider `tensorflow==2.8.0`.
 * Put the ImageNet Val images (named as `ILSVRC2012_val_00000001.JPEG`, etc.) in `demo_simulation\val2017`.
 There are multiple sources to download this dataset, e.g. from [Kaggle ImageNet Object Localization Challenge](https://www.kaggle.com/competitions/imagenet-object-localization-challenge/data).
 * The demo file is located at: `demo_simulation\pnc_demo_simulation.ipynb`